Stock futures point to ending the week on a high note

 Homebuilders mostly fell after the National Association of Realtors said sales of previously occupied U.S. homes rose in June after a four-month pullback.
 The June data also showed the median U.S. home price hit a record high last month, reflecting an increase in sales of higher-end homes, while sales of properties under $150,000 declined.

-Shares of Twitter jumped 4% in after-hours trading after the company reported earnings and revenue that topped expectations.
+Shares of Twitter jumped more than 5% in premarket trading after the company reported earnings and revenue that topped expectations, helped by growing advertising demand.

-Intel shares were under pressure after CEO Pat Gilsinger said the industry is facing a protracted chip-shortage that could last another two years.
+Intel shares were under pressure after CEO Pat Gelsinger said the industry is facing a protracted chip-shortage that could last another two years.
 Quarterly earnings and revenue were better-than-expected.

 CLICK HERE TO READ MORE ON FOX BUSINESS

-In other trading Friday, U.S. benchmark crude oil lost 21 cents to $71.69 per barrel in electronic trading on the New York Mercantile Exchange.
+In other trading Friday, U.S. benchmark crude oil slipped 4 cents to $71.87 per barrel in electronic trading on the New York Mercantile Exchange.
 It surged $1.61 to $71.91 on Thursday.
-Brent crude, the international pricing standard, shed 16 cents to $73.63 per barrel.
+Brent crude, the international pricing standard, shed 11 cents to $73.70 per barrel.

 The Associated Press contributed to this report.